Vederand/VEDERNIKOV-bachelor-thesis-CIT/README.md

 * test_anki: scripts of the tests.
 Each file corresponds to one test scenario and runs multiple tests with various parameters;

 ## Setup:
 a .zip folder is prepared for download.
-It containes all the elements of a Python project as well as the 3 packages mentioned above.
+It contains all the elements of a Python project as well as the 3 packages mentioned above.
 After download, Selenium must be installed on the used machine.

 ## Notes: